 In small games, where you know all your players, you might wish to hold the start until all pairs are available and ready to start playing.
 For example, if someone is offline, you might want to delay the start a little, phone the missing player and start when they login.

-To delay the start of a tournament until all players are available, write this string in the tournament description (it’s case sensitive, so be careful with the capitalization):
+To delay the start of a tournament until all players are available, write this string in the tournament description:

 The FORMAT section

 The Format tab allows you to define how many boards to play, how many boards per round, the movement and the type of scoring.

 - Swiss = top scoring pairs play top scoring pairs.
 Please note that Swiss Pairs is not the same thing as the Swiss Team tournament format.
 The default BBO movement for Swiss Pairs is Danish style, where top scorers may play each other multiple times.
 If you prefer to avoid replays in your Swiss Pairs games, set the movement to Swiss Pairs, then write +swiss+ in your tournament description.